mohitmishra786/chessman/_posts/2024-10-05-Deep-Dive-into-Memory-Management-and-Garbage-Collection-in-C-and-C++.md

     void deallocate(void* ptr) {
         // In this simple implementation, we don't actually free memory
-        // A more sophisticated version would track free blocks }
+        // A more advanced version would track free blocks }
 };